SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaRaces.md

 * Savage Attacks

 When you score a critical hit with a melee weapon attack, you can roll one of the weapon's damage dice one additional time and add the result to the extra damage of the critical hit

+* Help

+You can aid a friendly creature in attacking a creature within 5 ft of you.
+You feint, distract the target, or in some other way team up to make your ally's attack more effective.
+If your ally attacks the target before your next turn, the first attack roll is made with advantage.

+* Bonus Feat

+Select an additional feat for your character.